RajK01/Google-Customer-Revenue-Prediction/README.md

 We are given with the users past data and transactions (when they logged into G-store), so by using this data I predicted the future revenue will be created by those customers.
 (Data is availavle in kaggle)

 ### 📍 Aim -
-Aim is to build a predictive model using G-store data set to predict the total revenue per customer that helps in better use of marketing budget.
+Aim is to build a predictive model using G-store data to predict the total revenue per customer that helps in better use of marketing budget.

 ### 📍 About features/columns/independent variables -
 - fullVisitorId, TransectionRevenue.